specdb/igmspec/docs/groups.rst

 Overview
 ========
-Each dataset included in igmspec is composed of two
+Each group included in igmspec is composed of two
 components:

 1. A Table of meta data